Onboard AWS Accounts

 Tip: For background about VPC Flow Logs, see these: AWS Article: VPC Flow Logs, AWS Blog: VPC Flow Logs.

-Once flow logs are enabled, ACE will start displaying details about the last used date for each triggered rule.
 Follow the steps in Enable AWS VPC flow logging to get started.

 Notes: